Mary Jane Windle

 Mary Jane Windle (born February 16, 1825) was an American short-story writer and journalist.

 Life and career

 Mary Jane Windle was born on February 16, 1825 in Wilmington, Delaware.

 Windle published two collections of her short stories of historical fiction, Truth and Fancy (1850) and Legend of the Waldenses, and Other Tales (1852).
-Zohara Boyd writes that Windle's is "irritating and boring" and wildly historically inaccurate.
+Zohara Boyd writes that Windle's fiction is "irritating and boring" and wildly historically inaccurate.

 Windle worked in Washington DC as a society columnist.
 Her observations of Washington society and Congressional proceedings were praised at the time.
 Windle's sympathies were unabashedly anti-Northern.
 Boyd writes: "In Windle's sketches, Southern delegates, cabinet members, and judges are all uniformly handsome, learned, and eloquent; Northerners are all cold, haughty, and wrongheaded.
 Southern women, of course, are prettier, more elegant, and more sweet-tempered."